leon196/WJ/README.md

 # WJ

-Tool for VJing in WebGL
+Tool for VJing in WebGL with Three.js

 # amd-three.js